TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

     size: 20
 ````

 To compile and upload the sample configuration, simply [follow these simple steps](https://done.land/tools/software/esphome/compileconfiguration/).
-Simply replace the configuration used in this example with your own.
+Replace the configuration used in this example with your own.

-You can now use all the graphics commands supported by the [ESPHome Display Component](https://esphome.io/components/display/index.html) to draw images, shapes, lines, arcs, etc.
+You can now use all the graphics commands supported by the [ESPHome Display Component](https://esphome.io/components/display/index.html) to draw images, shapes, lines, arcs, and more.

 ### C++